-A fire started on September 1st in the King's bakery in Pudding Lane near London Bridge.
+A fire started on September 2nd in the King’s bakery in Pudding Lane near London Bridge.
 Fires were quite a common occurrence in those days and were soon quelled.
-Indeed, when the Lord Mayor of London, Sir Thomas Bloodworth was woken up to be told about the fire, he replied "Pish!
-A woman might piss it out!" .
+Indeed, when the Lord Mayor of London, Sir Thomas Bloodworth was woken up to be told about the fire, he replied “Pish!
+A woman might piss it out!”.
 However that summer had been very hot and there had been no rain for weeks, so consequently the wooden houses and buildings were tinder dry.

-The fire soon took hold and by the 2nd September, 300 houses had collapsed and the strong east wind spread the flames further, jumping from house to house.
-The fire soon swept through the warren of streets lined with houses, the upper stories of which almost touched across the narrow winding lanes.
+The fire soon took hold: 300 houses quickly collapsed and the strong east wind spread the flames further, jumping from house to house.
+The fire swept through the warren of streets lined with houses, the upper stories of which almost touched across the narrow winding lanes.
 Efforts to bring the fire under control by using buckets quickly failed.
 Panic began to spread through the city.

 As the fire raged on, people tried to leave the city and poured down to the River Thames in an attempt to escape by boat.

 Absolute chaos reigned, as often happens today, as thousands of ‘sightseers’ from the villages came to view the disaster.
 Samuel Pepys and John Evelyn, the diarists, both gave dramatic, first-hand accounts of the next few days.
 Samuel Pepys, who was a clerk of the Privy Seal, hurried off to inform King Charles II.
 The King immediately ordered that all the houses in the path of the fire should be pulled down to create a ‘fire-break’.
 This was done with hooked poles, but to no avail as the fire outstripped them!